Skip to content

 quecloud-sdk-dev-msg:

-Method NameFunction Description
+Method NameFeature Description

-sendDeviceDataSend downlink data to device
+sendDeviceDataSend downlink data to the device

-batchSendDeviceDataSend downlink data to devices in batch
+batchSendDeviceDataSend downlink data to devices in batches

-deviceDmReadDataRead device thing model property data
+deviceDmReadDataRead device TSL property data

-deviceDmWriteDataSend downlink thing model data to device
+deviceDmWriteDataSend downlink TSL data to the device

-deviceRawSendDataSend downlink transparent transmission data
+deviceRawSendDataSend downlink transparent transmission data to the device

 SDK Example

-1. Reference jar package from central repository
+1. Reference jar package from the central repository

 Plain